netdata/blog/blog/2022-10-12-why-is-data-replication-important.md

 ---
 title: Why is data replication important?
-description: This post describes why is data replication important in infrastructure monitoring.
-image: /img/wp-archive/uploads/2022/10/Data-Replication-1.png
+subtitle:
+date: 2022-10-12
+author:
+related: ["", "", ""]
-tags: [how-to,infrastructure-monitoring,streaming,data-replication,configuration,deployment-strategies]
+tags:
-keywords: [how-to,infrastructure-monitoring,streaming,data-replication,configuration]
-authors: alex
-slug: why-is-data-replication-important
+  [
+    "",
+  ]
+image: "."."""/img/blog/Data-Replication-1.png.png".png".png".png".png"""""
 ---
 High availability.
-This is what every monitoring tool needs to ensure that you never compromise on IT infrastructure visibility.<!--truncate--> On top of high availability, do you really want to enable all available features on your production system?
+This is what every monitoring tool needs to ensure that you never compromise on IT infrastructure visibility.
+On top of high availability, do you really want to enable all available features on your production system?
 It is important for the monitoring tool to have a low footprint on your CPU consumption and memory usage.
 Let’s dive deeper into the recommended way of configuring Netdata to ensure high availability and a low resource footprint through data replication.

 First of all, each node monitored by Netdata has the ability to <a href="https://learn.netdata.cloud/docs/agent/streaming">replicate</a> its database to another node monitored by Netdata.
 Each Netdata node can play the role of a “Parent” (receive metrics) or a “Child” (send metrics).
 The Parent node can store all data collected by the Child node.
 This allows replicating collected data across multiple Netdata nodes that can be connected to the Netdata Cloud to increase data availability.